-Installation Types
+Software-Only Installation

-Firefly Logger has three support installation types:
+Firefly Logger has three supported installation types:

 -

 Raspberry Pi Image - This is a complete image of Debian 12 for a Pi including a pre-configured and ready-out-of-the-box appliance for any Field Day operation.
 This method is recommended for most users of Firefly Logger.
+See Appliance Installation.

 -